North Carolina Tar Heels: I'm a Tar Heel Born

-Here Comes Carolina
+"Here Comes Carolina"

-Another popular song is Here Comes Carolina.
+Another popular song is "Here Comes Carolina".

 As its title implies, it is most commonly played when a Tar Heel team enters the field of play.
 Traditionally, the band plays a version of the traditional orchestral warmup tune before launching into the song when the first player charges out of the tunnel.
 During the warmup tune, fans stand and clap along.
 The effect is similar to that of a train coming down the track.

-From the early 1990s to around 2004 at basketball games, the band played the first seven notes of the song in different keys during player introductions, modulating a half step each time before launching into the song in the normal key after the final player was announced.
+From the early 1990s to around 2004, the band played the first seven notes of the song in different keys during player introductions at basketball games, modulating a half step each time before launching into the song in the normal key after the final player was announced.

 The last part of the song's melody come from an old revival song, "Jesus Loves the Little Children".

 Notable alumni

 Notable graduates from the athletic programs include Michael Jordan from men's basketball, Mia Hamm from women's soccer, Charlie Justice from American football, Davis Love III from golf, B.J.
-Surhoff from baseball and Marion Jones from women's basketball and track & field.
+Surhoff from baseball, and Marion Jones from women's basketball and track & field.